SEKOIA-IO/documentation/_shared_content/automate/build-playbooks.md

 ## Templates

-Creating a playbook from scratch can be discouraging.
+Creating a playbook from scratch can be complicate.
 That’s why we provide our users with a way to quickly generate a playbook: **templates**.

 These fully customizable templates are available in our Playbooks’ Catalog.
 You can access them by clicking on `+ Playbook` then selecting `Use a template`.
+These could be a really good working base.

 The Playbook Templates' Catalog is being updated frequently by our analysts and here’s a list of the main ones.
 All playbook templates are available in the public repo on [Github](https://github.com/SEKOIA-IO/Community/tree/main/playbooks/templates) and our users are encouraged to add new templates to the repo.